-- 1. Deviation from the regular Bachelor's study programmes as provided in this Article and further detailed in Article 16 of this BSc-EER will result in a switch from the specific Bachelor's study programme to the Bachelor's Open programme. - 2.
+- 1. Deviation from the regular Bachelor's study programmes approved by the Board of Examiners and as provided in this Article and further information found on SBE Student Intranet will result in a switch from the specific Bachelor's study programme as indicated in Chapter XVI of this BSc-EER to the Bachelor's Open programme. - 2.
 A Bachelor's Open Programme represents a total study load of 180.0 ECTS credits. - 3.
 An Open Programme consists of the obligatory First-Year Bachelor's phase and a subsequent Final Bachelor's phase with a coherent4 programme, built from sufficient educational units (120.0 ECTS credits) as required by the study programme.
-A student registered for one of the SBE Bachelor's study programmes may formulate a programme from programme components given by the SBE, upon approval of the Board of Examiners. - 4.
+A student enrolled for one of the SBE Bachelor's study programmes may formulate a programme from programme components given by the SBE, upon approval of the Board of Examiners. - 4.
 The Open programme needs to meet the objectives of the programme and terms of coherence.
-The minimum requirements for an Open Programme are published on MySBE Intranet. - 5.
-The Grade Point Average (GPA) of a Bachelor's exam (first-year's Bachelor's phase and Final Bachelor's phase) equals the weighted average of all final numerical grades on the students' Bachelor's grade transcript.
-Although unsuccessfully completed educational units will not appear on the Final Bachelor's grade transcript belonging to the diploma, also unsuccessfully completed educational units of the Bachelor's exam that resulted in an insufficient final numerical grade, are calculated in the GPA.
+The minimum requirements for an Open Programme are published on SBE Student Intranet. - 5.
+The Grade Point Average (GPA) of a Bachelor's exam (first-year's Bachelor's phase and Final Bachelor's phase) equals the weighted average of all final numerical grades on the students' Bachelor's curricular grade transcript.
+Although unsuccessfully completed educational units will not appear on the Final Bachelor's grade transcript belonging to the certificate, also unsuccessfully completed educational units of the Bachelor's exam that resulted in an insufficient final numerical grade, are calculated in the GPA.
 This also counts for educational units that do not belong to the approved open programme. - 6.
 The assessment of a (Summa) Cum Laude classification is, amongst others (see Chapter XIV BSc-EER), based on all educational units on the grade transcript belonging to the study programme, including educational units that do not belong to your open programme/courses you substituted. - 7.
 The Board of Examiners may decide that no specialisation will be mentioned on the student's (final) Bachelor's transcript if the proposed open programme deviates too much from the specialisation the student has chosen, making it impossible to meet the requirements of a/the specialisation.
 The Board of Examiners will inform the student of the aforementioned by email first and will ask whether the student would still like to have the proposed open programme. - 8.
 What is stated in this Article, under paragraph 6, also applies to majors.